Skills for the Workplace: Health & Social Care (CertHE)

 Explicit outcomes include the creation of digital portfolios, through which students can demonstrate their understanding of key skills, theories and methodologies for use at interview and to secure career progression.

 There will be no mandatory additional costs to study beyond the payment of tuition.
-Students should be prepared to incur the basic costs associated with study such as transport, and may wish to purchase coffees, snacks or other sundry items on campus.
+Students should be prepared to incur the basic costs associated with studying such as transport and any on-campus purchases including printing, coffees, snacks or other sundry items.

-Many students also choose to invest in study support tools such as laptops over the course of their study, though this is not a programme requirement.
+Many students also choose to invest in study support tools such as laptops, tablets, and/or software over the course of their studies.
 Any activities related to study or student life which bear a cost beyond tuition will be optional, and the expense shall be clearly communicated to students at the time of registration.